 Marinate the Chicken:

-- In a medium bowl, combine the yogurt, lemon juice and zest, Greek seasoning, and pepper flakes (if using).
+- In a medium bowl, combine the yogurt, olive oil, lemon juice and zest, Greek seasoning, and pepper flakes (if using).

 - Season the cubed chicken with salt and pepper to taste, then place it inside a zip-top bag and pour over the marinade.
 Seal the bag with air inside.
 Toss the chicken inside the bag until well coated, open a small hole and squeeze out as much air as possible.
 Place the bag of chicken in the refrigerator for 4 hours.